ChrisPattison/2DFEM/readme.md

 fem.exe \<case\> \<output\>
 Accepts a mesh in the Gmsh 2 ASCII format.

+Supports only triangle mesh elements

-Only Dirichlet boundarys are currently implemented
+Only Dirichlet boundries are currently implemented

 The case file format is